IW-GAE: Importance Weighted Group Accuracy Estimation for Improved Calibration and Model Selection in Unsupervised

 \section{Abstract}

-Reasoning about a model's accuracy on a test sample from its confidence is a central problem in machine learning, being connected to important applications such as uncertainty representation, model selection, and exploration.
-While these connections have been well-studied in the i.i.d. settings, distribution shifts pose significant challenges to the traditional methods.
-Therefore, model calibration and model selection remain challenging in the unsupervised domain adaptation problem--a scenario where the goal is to perform well in a distribution shifted domain without labels.
+Distribution shifts pose significant challenges for model calibration and model selection tasks in the unsupervised domain adaptation problem---a scenario where the goal is to perform well in a distribution shifted domain without labels.
 In this work, we tackle difficulties coming from distribution shifts by developing a novel importance weighted group accuracy estimator.
-Specifically, we formulate an optimization problem for finding an importance weight that leads to an accurate group accuracy estimation in the distribution shifted domain with theoretical analyses.
-Extensive experiments show the effectiveness of group accuracy estimation on model calibration and model selection.
-Our results emphasize the significance of group accuracy estimation for addressing challenges in unsupervised domain adaptation, as an orthogonal improvement direction with improving transferability of accuracy.
+Specifically, we present a new perspective of addressing the model calibration and model selection tasks by estimating the group accuracy.
+Then, we formulate an optimization problem for finding an importance weight that leads to an accurate group accuracy estimation with theoretical analyses.
+Our extensive experiments show that our approach improves state-of-the-art performances by 22\% in the model calibration task and 14\% in the model selection task.